FurqanDar/DataScience-MachineLearning-Portfolio/TelcoCustomerChurn/README.md

 # Approach

-Treat the data as a classification problem with imbalanced classes.
+Since churn is a clearly defined target variable, we can treat the problem as a supervised classification problem with imbalanced classes.

 ## Exploratory Data Analysis (EAD)

 Use mutual information to get an overview of important/unimportant features.
 Assess Churn characterstics for [top features](#churnmutualinfo):

-- Customers with month-to-month contracts churn $\sim14\times$ more than 2-Year contract customers.
+- Customers with month-to-month contracts churn $\sim14\times$ [more](#eadcontract) than 2-Year contract customers.
-- Customers with Fiber Optic internet churn $\sim5\times$ more than those without internet service.
+- Customers with Fiber Optic internet churn $\sim5\times$ [more](#eadinternetservice) than those without internet service.
 - Longer-term customers are less and less likely to churn the longer their tenure grows.

-## Training Classification Models

-## Evaluating Models
+## Modeling

+- Logistic regression with correctly scaled numeric features for easy interpretability and speed.
+    -  Use classes weighted with base rates.
+-  XGBoost with tuned hyper parameters for a generally robust classifier.
+    -  Use classes weighted with base rates.

+For both models, use balanced_accuracy and ROC-AUC as evaluation metrics.

 # Results

+- Both Logistic Regression and XGBoost perform [similarly](#rocauc) well: ROC-AUC = 0.85
+    - Achieved 2$\times$ lift at top 40% as a threshold.
+- Deploy Logistic Regression in production for interpretability and speed.
+    - Use XGBoost for validating conclusions on test data sets.

 ## Business Recommendations

 [Primary drivers](#logisticfeatureweights) for churn are month-to-month contracts, monthly charges, fiber-optic internet, and paperless billing.
-Primary drivers of retention are no internet service, 2-year contracts, total charges
+Primary drivers of retention are no internet service, 2-year contracts, total charges.

 - Target month-to-month contract customers with deals to encourage 2-Year contracts.
 - Offer discounts/loyalty deals to customers that bundle fiber-optic internet.